World Bank: One in Seven People Still Live Without Electricity

 “If you’re close to someone, you can understand them.
 But once you move farther away, their speech is obscured by the masking signal,” said Jonas Braasch, an acoustician and musicologist at the Rensselaer Polytechnic Institute in New York.

 Sound masking systems are custom designed for each office space by consultants and are typically installed as speaker arrays discretely tucked away in the ceiling.
-For the past 40 years, the standard masking signal employed is […]
+For the past 40 years, the standard masking signal employed is random, […]

 Read the Full Article